Parkland high school shooting: At least 17 killed, suspect in custody, Florida sheriff says

 Israel said earlier that the suspect was taken into custody "without incident" in an area off school grounds.

-The high school scene was still being cleared, Israel added earlier, to ensure no other threat remained.
+The high school scene was still being cleared, Israel added, to ensure no other threat remained.
 Parkland is about 50 miles north of Miami.

 The suspect was brought to the Broward Sheriff's headquarters in a blue medical gown after being taken to the hospital.